Socialist Party of Serbia

 The Socialist Party of Serbia (Социјалистичка партија Србије, abbr.
 SPS) is a social democratic and populist political party in Serbia.
 Ivica Dačić, the former prime minister of Serbia, has led SPS as its president since 2006.

 SPS was founded in 1990 as a merger of the League of Communists of Serbia and Socialist Alliance of Working People of Yugoslavia with Slobodan Milošević as its first president.
 In the 1990 general elections, SPS became the ruling party of Serbia while Milošević was elected president of Serbia.
 During Milošević's rule, SPS relied on the Serbian Radical Party (SRS) from 1992 to 1993 while it later led several coalition governments with SRS, New Democracy, and Yugoslav Left.
 Mass protests against SPS were held in 1991, and after being accused of falsifying votes in major urban cities, such as Belgrade and Niš, 1996–1997 protests were also organised.
 The Democratic Opposition of Serbia coalition defeated SPS in the 2000 general elections but Milošević declined to accept the results.
 This resulted in Milošević's overthrow.

 SPS was in opposition until 2003 after which it served as confidence and supply to the government led by Vojislav Koštunica until 2007.
 Dačić led SPS into a coalition government with the Democratic Party after the 2008 parliamentary election, while four years later he became the prime minister of Serbia after the formation of a coalition government with the Serbian Progressive Party (SNS).
 He remained prime minister until 2014, while SPS has since then remained a junior member of SNS-led governments.
 Although it described itself as a democratic socialist party, SPS promoted mixed economy and populist nationalism under Milošević's leadership and was accused of authoritarianism.
 SPS has remained populist under Dačić but it shifted towards social democracy and a centre-left and more pragmatic, pro-European image.
-SPS is affiliated and cooperates with United Serbia and Greens of Serbia.
+SPS shares a parliamentary group with the Greens of Serbia in the National Assembly of Serbia, while it has also participated with United Serbia in electoral lists.